 Read More...

-Under the leadership of HCM Smt.
-Rekha Gupta, the Delhi Government has strengthened its sports ecosystem through expanded incentives, dedicated governance, and new infrastructure.
+Under the leadership of HCM Rekha Gupta, the Delhi Government has strengthened its sports ecosystem through expanded incentives, dedicated governance, and new infrastructure.
 Cash rewards for Olympic and Paralympic medalists have been doubled to ₹7 crore for gold, ₹5 crore for silver, and ₹3 crore for bronze, along with Group A, B, and C government jobs for top performers.
 Financial support of up to ₹20 lakh for elite athletes and ₹5 lakh for school-level talent has been introduced with a focus on inclusivity, especially for para-athletes.
 A dedicated Department of Sports and Youth Affairs will manage coaching centres, hostels, materials, and public outreach.
 New sports facilities, including mini complexes and the upcoming Dwarka Stadium, will expand access to training and community participation.

 Read More...